ciampo/offbeat-appetite/README.md

 - install `node` glolbally
 - install `yarn` glolbally
-- set up Contentful, Netlify and Google Analytics
+- set up Sanity, Netlify and Google Analytics
 - copy `.env.example` and rename it to `env`.
 Add the correct values for the env variables.
 - add the same env variables to Netlify
 - `yarn install`